-- This warning is only applicable if the product you purchase has a modem and/or TV- tuner.
-Similar precautions should be taken if you are connecting a modem or TV- tuner to the product. - It is advisable to connect a telephone cable and/or an antenna cable to wall plugs which are equipped with lightning-surge protection.
-If this is unavailable, then avoid connecting both cables during thunderstorms. - Always disconnect the telephone-cable and/or the antenna-cable even though the product is in power-off or in standby mode.
+- This warning is only applicable if the product you purchase has a modem and/or TV tuner.
+Same precautions should be taken if you are connecting a modem or TV tuner to the product. - Always disconnect telephone cable and/or antenna cable even though the product is in power off or in standby mode.